 - Wait until the next quarter to contact you for return of their papers/exams.

 Some of your letters may need to be printed on department letterhead (letters of recommendation for students, letters to guest speakers, etc.).
 Department stationery and envelopes are located in Gowen 101.
-Ask a receptionist for assistance.
+Ask for assistance.

 Among the staff's numerous duties is the ordering and distributing supplies for the department.
-If you need supplies for your TA duties, fill out a pink supply request form in the copy room.
+If you need supplies for your TA duties, fill out a blue supply request form in the copy room.
 Only request what you need and will use.
 Be sure to include your full name on the form and leave it in the envelope marked for supplies.
 Requests are typically filled within 24 hours.

 Because budgets are tight, the department can provide only TAs with supplies.
 Supplies that may be requested are: